Kitware/CMake/Help/manual/ctest.1.rst

 ``-A <file>, --add-notes <file>``
  Add a notes file with submission.

- This option tells ctest to include a notes file when submitting dashboard.
+ This option tells CTest to include a notes file when submitting dashboard.

 ``--tomorrow-tag``